Amplifino/nestor/com.amplifino.nestor.jaxrs/README.md

 ### 5.8 JAX-RS client ###

-not implement.
-Seems like a bad idea to publish a javax.rs.ws.client.ClientBuilder as it is not thread safe.
+not implemented.
+Seems like a bad idea to publish a javax.rs.ws.client.ClientBuilder service as it is not thread safe.
 Even when using a PrototypeServiceFactory, clients can still get access to shared instance when using ServiceReference.getService().
-The implementation does provide a JerseyReady service, which indicates that Jersey initialization is complete, and it safe to use ClientBuilder.newBuilder() or ClientBuilder.newClient();
+The implementation does publish a JerseyReady service after Jersey initialization has completed, and it safe to use ClientBuilder.newBuilder() or ClientBuilder.newClient();

 ### 5.9 Implementation Provided Capabilities ###